High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations: Discrete formulation

 The approximate Jacobian in \eqref{eq::newton} is similar to that used previously for a mixed variational form of the thermal shallow water equations with material buoyancy transport \cite{Eldred19}, and a simplified version of that previously used for flux form buoyancy transport \cite{Tambyah25}.
-To improve convergence one may replace the mean values of buoyancy and depth, $g$ and $H$ with spatially varying values form some previous time step or Newton iteration.
+To improve convergence one may replace the mean values of buoyancy and depth, $g$ and $H$ with spatially varying values from some previous time step or Newton iteration.
+The full time stepping scheme can then be expressed in Algorithm 1, where $\epsilon$ represents the tolerance and $k_{max}$ the maximum number of nonlinear iterations as prescribed for the solver. \makeatletter \BState{\State -\ALG@thistlm} \makeatother